Bhaskers-Blu-Org1/appid-spring-boot-starter/README.md

             clientId: <<clientId>>
             clientSecret: <<clientSecret>>
             tenantID: <<tenantID>>
-            redirectUri: <<redirectUri>>
             version: <<version>>
 ```
 * region - the region in which the App ID service is created in IBM Cloud.
 * clientID - is the client id of the App ID service you created.
 * clientSecret - is the client secret of the App ID service you created.
 * tenantID - is the tenant id of the App ID service you created.
-* redirectUri - is the endpoint in your application to which App ID redirects in your application.
-For example: `${baseurl}/login/oauth2/code/appid`.
 * version - is the App ID endpoints version, it is defaulted to 4, but if you would like to use a different version then this parameter should be set.

 2.